 Anesthesiology is a discipline within the practice of medicine that involves the safeguarding and medical management of patients who are rendered unconscious and/or insensible to pain and emotional distress during surgical, obstetrical and other medical procedures.

-The ASA does not support the determinations of medical necessity of anesthesiology services made independently by other organizations, such as healthcare specialty organizations or health insurance plans.
+The ASA does not support determinations of medical necessity for anesthesiology services made independently by organizations or health insurance plans.